rahulkj/rahulkj.github.io/_posts/2012-11-27-install-dev-softwares.md

 ---
 layout: post
-title:  "Install and Configuration of various softwares"
+title: "💻 Install and Configuration of Various Softwares"
 date:   2012-11-27 16:00:00 -0600
+tags:
+  - macos
+  - software
+  - development
+  - tools
-categories: mac softwares
+categories:
+  - tools
+  - development
 ---

 I prefer using HomeBrew to brew my Mac.
 If you don't already have HomeBrew on your Mac, get it by running